Miami vs Fort Myers

 Miami has the reputation, but let’s be honest, you’re paying a premium just to say you live there.
 A basic condo can easily run $400K–$600K, and that often comes with high HOA fees, limited space, and constant noise.
 If you want something actually comfortable, the price jumps fast.
 Meanwhile, in places like Fort Myers, Cape Coral, and Bonita Springs, that same budget gets you a real home, more square footage, newer construction, and in many cases waterfront access.
 You’re not sacrificing lifestyle either; you still get beaches, boating, restaurants, and a growing local scene, just without the inflated price tag attached to everything.

-And here’s the part most people overlook, it’s not even far.
-Southwest Florida is about a 2 to 2.5 hour drive from Miami, straight across Alligator Alley.
-That means you can still tap into Miami whenever you want - weekends, business, flights, - without paying Miami prices every single day.
+And here’s the part most people overlook, it’s not even that far.
+Southwest Florida is around a 2 hour drive from Miami, straight across Alligator Alley.
+That means you can still tap into Miami whenever you want weekends, business, flights, without paying Miami prices every single day.
 The reality is Miami is already priced at its peak, while Southwest Florida still has room to grow, making it the smarter long-term play if you care about space, value, and actually building equity instead of just funding a zip code.

 Categories